google/WebFundamentals/src/content/en/shows/cds/2013/tooling-techniques-for-perf-ninja.md

 </div>

-Knowing your way around your development tools is key to becoming a performance Grand Master.
+Knowing your way around your development tools is key to becoming a performance expert.
 Colt stepped through the three pillars of performance: network, compute and render, providing a tour of the key problem in each area and the tools available for finding and eradicating them.

 [Slides](https://docs.google.com/a/google.com/presentation/d/1Aa9dn8S4su_8mrm8Pb3CDlWvrWiJU_3AB6HKp3zaJUs/edit)